geraintpalmer/geraintpalmer.github.io/cv.md

 ## Learning & Teaching

 * Delivery of example classes, lectures and tutorials (see [Teaching](/teaching/)).
-* Experience of leading computer lab sessions (Python, Simul8, LaTeX, Vensim, Excel) for undergraduate & masters students.
+* Leading computer lab sessions (Python, Simul8, LaTeX, Vensim, Excel) for undergraduate & masters students.
 * Mathematics & Statistics support tutor.
 * Translation of pedagogic material from English to Welsh.
 * Production of new learning materials in both English and Welsh.